 The S Pen gets a refresh

 Some people believe that Samsung's use of the "Da Vinci" code-name points to some big upgrades for the S Pen and its performance with drawing and art.
 There's not much else to go on in a Softpedia report on the Da Vinci name and the S Pen, but the Galaxy Note does deliver S Pen upgrades each year — with the Note 9, Samsung added Bluetooth connectivity — so clearly something big could be in the works for artists.

-This one might not go over so well, but the Galaxy Note 10 could be the first Samsung smartphone not to ship with a headphone jack, according to a report from ETNews.
-The move could mean that future Samsung devices could similarly ship without a headphone jack.
-Bring on the adapters!
+This change might not go over so well with long-time Note users, but the Galaxy Note 10 could be the first Samsung smartphone not to ship with a headphone jack.
+A report from ETNews first broke the news and it's since been amplified in subsequent Note 10 renders.
+The move could mean that future Samsung flagships beyond the Note 10 could similarly ship without a headphone jack.